roboll/helmfile/README.md

   createNamespace: true
   # if used with charts museum allows to pull unstable charts for deployment, for example: if 1.2.3 and 1.2.4-dev versions exist and set to true, 1.2.4-dev will be pulled (default false)
   devel: true
+  # When set to `true`, skips running `helm dep up` and `helm dep build` on this release's chart.
+  # Useful when the chart is broken, like seen in https://github.com/roboll/helmfile/issues/1547
+  skipDeps: false

 # these labels will be applied to all releases in a Helmfile.
 Useful in templating if you have a helmfile per environment or customer and don't want to copy the same label to each release
 commonLabels: